viraj-khatavkar/cakephp-testdummy/README.md

 To use factories, your tests need to extend the `\TestDummy\BaseTestCase`.
 This class extends the `IntegrationTestCase` present in CakePHP core, so you get access to all the core features and assertions.

+> If you are using the [Integrated](https://github.com/viraj-khatavkar/cakephp-integrated) package, you don't need to extend the `BaseTestCase` Just extend the appropriate class in the [Integrated](https://github.com/viraj-khatavkar/cakephp-integrated) package, and factories will be loaded automatically

 Now, you can use your defined factories in the tests:

 ```php